 Music festivals calendar: May

-'Tis the season to sip warm cider and watch bands perform in a field.
-Yes, festival season is upon us and we've rounded-up all of this summer's events in our seriously handy festival calendar.
-Whether you're planning a fesitval ahead or whether you're after inspiration for one of the long weekends, our 2014 festivals calendar has all the dates you need for your diary this summer.
+'Tis the season to sip warm cider and enjoy live music in a field.
+Yes, festival season is upon us and to help you plan your summer we've rounded-up all of this year's offerings in one seriously handy calendar.
+Whether you're after a week-long getaway or whether you're after inspiration for one of the upcoming long weekends, our 2014 festivals calendar has all the dates you need for your diary this summer.

 Music festivals taking place in May 2014